 5. Moisturize Immediately

 Moisturize your skin immediately after showering or bathing, this is crucial.
-Pat your skin dry with a towel and then apply your moisturizer directly afterwards while your skin is still damp.
+Pat your skin dry with a towel and then apply your moisturizer directly afterward while your skin is still damp.
 The dampness of your body will help seal in the moisture from the moisturizer you choose to use.
 Oil-based rather than water-based is more likely to retain moisture in the winter.

 6. Drink plenty of water